craftercms/docs/source/reference/api/graphql.rst

 #.
 Verify how the GraphQL schema has changed:

-    The new field ``odmb.search`` is now available and can be called with different parameters, you can requests different fields depending on the type of each result.
+    The new field ``omdb.search`` is now available and can be called with different parameters, you can request different fields depending on the type of each result.

     For movies the ``Production`` field is returned: